vmware-tanzu/graph-framework-for-microservices/docs/getting_started/DatamodelWorkflow.md

 # Getting Started

-Start by creating your own extensible, distributed platform that:
+With Nexus you can create your own extensible, distributed platform that:

 * Implements a datamodel as K8s CRDs.